FrikkieSnyman/investec-api/README.md

 #### Transfer

 _Early access_: This feature is early access, and you may need to request access to it.
-(I don't have access yet, so I haven't tested this call 😇)

-_Proceed with caution_

 ```
 const transfer = await account.transfer([{recipientAccount: Account, amount: number, myReference: string, theirReference: string}]);